Japanese spider crab

-The Japanese spider crab (Macrocheira kaempferi) is a species of marine crab that lives in the waters around Japan.
-It has the largest known leg-span of any arthropod.
-It goes through three main larval stages along with a prezoeal stage to grow to its great size.
+The Japanese giant spider crab (Macrocheira kaempferi) is a species of marine crab and is the largest crab found in the waters around Japan.
+At around 3.75 meters (12 ft), it has the largest leg-span of any arthropod.
+The Japanese name for this species is taka-ashi-gani, (Japanese: 高脚蟹; タカアシガニ), literally translating to "tall-legged crab".
+It goes through three main larval stages along with a prezoeal stage to grow to its full size.

 The genus Macrocheira contains multiple species.
-Two fossil species of this genus have been found, M. ginzanensis and M. yabei, both from the Miocene of Japan.
-Its diverse taxonomic history is an important part of what these creatures are and how they evolved to be what they are today.
+Two fossil species of this genus have been found: M. ginzanensis and M. yabei, both from the Miocene of Japan.
 They are sought by crab fisheries, and are considered a delicacy in Japan.
-Conservation efforts aim to protect these creatures and their population from overfishing.
+To prevent overexploitation from harming the species, conservation efforts have been put in place to protect them and their population from overfishing.

-The Japanese spider crab is similar in appearance to the much smaller European spider crab (Maja squinado), though the latter, while within the same superfamily, belongs to a different family, the Majidae.
+The Japanese giant spider crab is similar in appearance to the much smaller European spider crab (Maja squinado), though the latter, while within the same superfamily, belongs to a different family: the Majidae.